2019 2nd Semester List of T-Day Clubs and Activities

 A place to listen to, play, discuss, and appreciate all forms of music in a judgement free environment.
 On a given T day, songs will be picked from an anonymous suggestion box and then be discussed by the class, where they will go over their opinions and thoughts.
 Students may also choose to bring in an instrument and demonstrate for the class.
 Certain T days will be themed in order to expand the students’ interests and knowledge in genres that they may not regularly listen to.
 Whether you want to learn the rules of music or show that music rules, come join us next semester!
 Please direct questions to Mr. Skalecki.

-This club organizes and hosts several fundraisers for the Make A Wish foundation of NJ.
-We seek sponsors and gift auction donations for our Annual Carnival of which all proceeds are donated to the Make A Wish Foundation of NJ.
+This club organizes and hosts several fundraisers for the Jason's Dreams for Kids foundation of NJ.
+We seek sponsors and gift auction donations for our annual benefit event.
 Club members must be willing and able to attend these events as well as be able to obtain a sponsor and a gift donation.
 Please direct questions to Mrs. Kennedy.

 Students in Honors and AP Level Science may register for this group.
 Students will build a purposeful fully automated device utilizing the Arduino Uno microprocessor and ancillary sensors, drivers and end-effectors.
 The device may take the form of an industrial device or a mobile robot.
 The student will design and build the device using commercially available electronic and electro-mechanical components as well as develop the software that controls the device using the available development environment compilers.
 Please direct questions to Mrs. Walas.